The Working Mom Who Lost 42lbs in ONE MONTH

-As far as my nutrition, my biggest issue at weighing over 400 lbs and not having any surgical procedures was that I had to identify the reason of WHY I was over eating.
+As far as my nutrition, my biggest issue at weighing over 400 lbs and not having any surgical procedures was that I had to identify the reason WHY I was overeating.
 I of course loved the taste of food but I seemed to lean more towards [wanting] the full feeling.

-It was hard enough for me to remove those foods from my diet and it worked better for me to have the larger portions of health foods so I didn’t feel deprived.
+It was hard enough for me to remove those foods from my diet and it worked better for me to have larger portions of healthy foods so I didn’t feel deprived.

 What are you doing these days?